tandica/rhcsa/practice-exams/general-notes.md

 2. Make it to a swap fs `mkswap /dev/path`
 3. Turn the swap on `swapon /dev/path`
 4. **Make it persistent by mounting it by the UUID in */etc/fstab***
+- You don't need a mount directory to mount it here - just type `none` where you type the mount point

 <br>